 Alexandra’s homestay was in Wakayama City in Wakayama Prefecture.
 Her work placement was at Nelke Planning.
 Alexandra Rutter is currently Movement and Creative Director at Nelke Planning, an anime theatre production company.

 Keir Simmons completed an MEng (Hons) in Aeronautical Engineering at Imperial College London in 2015.
 His long-standing interest in Japan was sparked by a major Japanese exhibition centring on the country’s prominent role in the advancement of robotics and associated technological fields.
 While at university he was a member of the Japanese and Anime societies, and completed a preliminary Japanese language course.
 He visited Japan in 2014 after completing an exchange at the National University of Singapore, in which he focused on courses and research projects within computer science.
 He has an academic interest in software development and robotics, especially in relation to artificial intelligence and machine learning, and he hopes to gain work experience and pursue a career in a related field.

 Keir’s homestay was in Itoshima City in Fukuoka prefecture.
 His work placement was at the Artificial Intelligence Research Centre at the National Institute of Advanced Industrial Science and Technology.
-Keir Simmons will work as a Research Engineer (Deep Reinforcement Learning) at Ascent Robotics, Inc. in Tokyo for a few months, before beginning an MSc in Machine Learning at University College London in September 2017.
+Keir Simmons worked as a Research Engineer (Deep Reinforcement Learning) at Ascent Robotics, Inc. in Tokyo for a few months, before beginning an MSc in Machine Learning at University College London in September 2017.